-When deciding which vaccinations your pet needs, some are required and some recommended, grouped as ‘Core’, ‘Non-core’, and ‘Not Recommend’.
+When deciding which vaccinations your pet needs, some are required and some recommended.
+These are grouped as ‘Core’, ‘Non-core’, and ‘Not Recommended’.

 Factors which determine which vaccinations your pet needs will depend on: